 Dennis: I see from your bio that you have some advanced degrees.
 Can you talk about what led you to get those more advanced degrees?

-Laura: While working in the pediatric acute care oncology setting, I decided to go back for a clinical OT degree.
+Laura: While working in the pediatric acute care oncology setting, I decided to return for a clinical OT degree.
 I earned at Rocky Mountain University of Health Professions and focused on the pediatric science track.
-During my capstone, I was passionate about creating continuing education resources for OT practitioners.
+I was passionate about creating continuing education resources for OT practitioners during my capstone.

-Dennis: You're in the right place for that then (doing this podcast).
+Dennis: You're in the right place for that (doing this podcast).